Omar Ahmed Fadlallah: Career

 After that, Omar worked as an information systems consultant in the parent Emirates Investment Company from 2006 to 2007, and then started working in 2007 with C4 Advanced Solutions, the subsidiary company of the Emirates Investment Advanced Company as an information systems consultant to create and write work policies in According to the standards of Infrastructure Library TIL Infrastructure, Documentation for Internal Operations Procedures and SOP, Creation of IT Policy and ICT Security Policy, Creation and Procedure of Backup Plans, Creation of Local Procedures for ERP Servers for SAP, Technical Documentation for Proactive Maintenance for SQL Server database servers, Oracle servers, Voiceover Internet devices, as well as technical documents for the intranet.
-Internet, local area network, data centers, physical networks, computers, SAN storage devices and create training documents, and created in coordination with designers programmers, engineers, developers and technical staff to create graphic images, flowcharts and diagrams to be included in the documentation and create the necessary technical documents for the provision of IT services.
+Internet, local area network, data centers, physical networks, computers, SAN storage devices and create training documents, and created in coordination with designers, programmers, engineers, developers and technical staff to create graphic images, flowcharts and diagrams to be included in the documentation and create the necessary technical documents for the provision of IT services.
 He worked for the company until 2018, after which he devoted himself to fiction, technical projects and freelance work.

 Awards

-He got the second place in Tayeb Salah international prize for creative writing in his eight session for his novel “Tashriqat ul-Maghribi” in February 2018.